• Skip to main content

 1. Preheat oven to 350 degrees F. Line fifteen 2 ½-inch muffin cups with paper bake cups.
 Coat bake cups with cooking spray; set pans aside.

 2. In a medium bowl stir together cornmeal, flour, sugar, baking powder, and salt.
 Make a well in the center of flour mixture.
-In a small bowl combine eggs, milk, yogurt, and oil.
+In a small bowl combine eggs, milk, maple syrup, yogurt, and oil.
 Add egg mixture all at once to cornmeal mixture.
 Stir just until moistened.
 Add in 8 slices of cooked bacon.

 3. Spoon batter into the prepared muffin cups, filling each two-thirds full.
 Bake for 20 to 25 minutes or until a wooden toothpick inserted in the centers comes out clean.
 Cool in muffin cups on wire racks for 5 minutes.
 Remove from muffin cups; serve warm.
 Garnish with maple syrup and leftover two slices of crisp bacon.